Mark Mullet

-Mark Douglas Mullet (born August 14, 1972) is an American businessman and politician of the Democratic Party.
-He is a member of the Washington State Senate, representing the 5th Legislative District.
+Mark Douglas Mullet (born August 14, 1972) is an American businessman, politician of the Democratic Party and mayor-elect of Issaquah.
+A moderate, he was a member of the Washington State Senate, representing the 5th Legislative District from 2012 to 2025.
+On November 2025, He won the race for mayor of Issaquah in the general election.

-Mullet, after more than 12 years in international finance at Bank of America, became a small business owner who owns Zeeks Pizza and Ben and Jerry's Ice Cream franchises in Issaquah.
+Mullet, after more than 12 years in international finance at Bank of America, became a small business owner who owns Zeek's Pizza and Ben and Jerry's Ice Cream franchises in Issaquah.

 Early life

 His father was Steve Mullet, a former Mayor of Tukwila, Washington from 2000-2007.

 Mullet is a graduate of Foster High School.
 He earned a B.S. in Finance from Indiana University, and a Master's in Public Affairs from the Evans School at the University of Washington in 2008.
 Mullet was the Washington High School State Tennis Champion in 1989 and 1990.

 Career

 Mullet is a small business owner, owning Zeek's Pizza and Ben and Jerry’s Ice Cream franchises in the Issaquah and Sammamish area.
 Mullet had previously served as a Managing Director at Bank of America, serving as the Global Head of Foreign Currency Options Trading.